 Margaret Mahy passed away on 23 July 2012, at the age of 76.
 Though Mahy’s personality will be sadly missed in the New Zealand children's publishing world, her perennial work continues to delight future generations of young New Zealanders, with new editions of her classic works published each year.

-Mister Whistler, written by Margaret Mahy and illustrated Gavin Bishop was published by Gecko Press in 2012, and was awarded Best Picture Book at the 2013 New Zealand Post Children’s Book Awards.
-In the same year, the top New Zealand Post Children’s Book Awards prize was renamed in her honour to be the New Zealand Post Margaret Mahy Book of the Year.
+Mister Whistler, written by Margaret Mahy and illustrated by Gavin Bishop, was published posthumously by Gecko Press in 2012.
+The work was awarded Best Picture Book at the 2013 New Zealand Post Children’s Book Awards, and in the same year, the top New Zealand Post Children’s Book Awards prize was renamed in her honour, to become the New Zealand Post Margaret Mahy Book of the Year.